oeed/CraftOS-Standards/File Formats/Images/UCG3.md

 The signature (hex number 0xFF2137) is included in the file to check if this file is really in UCG format.
 Every UCG file of every version has this 3 byte signature at the start of the file.

 ### 5.2 Version
-The version (0x03 = decimal 3) describes the UCG version used to encode this file.
+The version (0x01 = decimal 1) describes the UCG version used to encode this file.
 Every UCG file of every version has this 1 byte version record following after the signature.
-For UCGv2 files, a 2 would be there.
-This specification **only** describes how to decode UCGv3 images.
-In case you read a file where this version byte equals 2, this specification is completely useless.
+For UCG123 files, a 123 would be there.
+This specification **only** describes how to decode UCG1 images.
+In case you read a file where this version byte equals any number other than 1, this specification is completely useless.

 ### 5.3 Flags
 The Flags byte is currently unused.